There's a storm coming.

 - This should be a no-brainer but put your stabilizing jacks down.
 It helps a lot.

-- Stay hitched up to your vehicle if possible, or hitch-up.
+- Keep your your tow vehicle (RV hitch) connected to your trailer if possible, or hitch-up.
 Being attached to another large object can lessen the impact somewhat.

 - If your motorhome has air bags release the air so that you have less bounce.